Deploying Lenovo Device Manager Agent in Intune

 • Lenovo Device Manager Requirements

 Client software for Lenovo Device Manager has a few requirements that the device must meet.
-The below table lists the basic requirements: Category Requirement Manufacturer Currently any Lenovo device (Windows, Android and Linux) is supported.
+The below table lists the basic requirements: Category Requirements Manufacturer Currently any Lenovo device (Windows, Android and Linux) is supported.
 Third ...